Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1952 - The Irving S. Brecher House, 723 East Vereda Sur, Palm Springs CA. Designed with John Porter Clark.
-Brecker was a Hollywood screenwriter; among his credits are Shadow of the Thin Man (1941); Ziegfeld Follies (1945); Bye Bye Birdie (1963); and Meet Me in St. Louis (1944), for which he received an Academy Award nomination.
+1951 - The Irving S. Brecher House, 723 East Vereda Sur, Palm Springs CA. Designed with John Porter Clark.
 Sold to Mary S. Dietrich.
 Sold in 2020 to Jack B. and Laetitia Gomm.
 Photos by Michael Locke.

-1954 - The Sam Hinton House, 9420 La Jolla Shores Drive, La Jolla CA. Hinton was a former director of the Palm Springs Art Museum.
+1954 - The Sam Hinton House, 9420 La Jolla Shores Drive, La Jolla CA. Designed with Robson Chambers and Clark.
+Hinton was a former director of the Palm Springs Art Museum.
+Extensive renovations.
 Sold in 2021 to the Andrew Mestyanik Trust.
-Extensive renovations have eliminated most of the original Frey design.

 USModernist